alienpup/news/republicnews117.md

 # RMS Republic News - Scrapbook Page 117

-## (Article 1) Daily Wireless Stories of the Sea Told by "Jack" Binns, Hero of the Republic
+## Daily Wireless Stories of the Sea Told by "Jack" Binns, Hero of the Republic

----

-## First in a Series of Articles, BINNS, THE "C. Q. D.' MAN, A Story of a Remarkable Orphan
+### First in a Series of Articles, BINNS, THE "C. Q. D.' MAN, A Story of a Remarkable Orphan

----

-## Tells To-Day How He Became a Wireless Man After Having Been the First on Whom the Serum Anti- Streptococcus Was Used.
+### Tells To-Day How He Became a Wireless Man After Having Been the First on Whom the Serum Anti- Streptococcus Was Used.

----

-## (Copyrighted, 1909, by the Press Publishing Company.)
+### (Copyrighted, 1909, by the Press Publishing Company.)
 BY JOHN ROBINSON BINNS.

 By the time I was able to walk I had neither father nor mother to speak to.
 Father, a factory engineer, passed away two days after my birth—almost as soon as he saw me—and mother, a hardy Yorkshire lass, only living a year after this event, you may call it.
 My full name is Jack Robinson Bins, after my father, and I was born twenty-five years ago—July 4, 1884, so you see I am somewhat of an American by birth.